mungewell/pico-irig/README.md

 PD2: 2
 ```

-Note: Custom 'micropython.uf2' can be loaded to ensure USB and UART work at
+Note: Custom 10MHz 'micropython.uf2' can be loaded to ensure USB and UART
-the correct speed(s).
+function at the correct speed(s).